An Overview of Free Downloadable Maze Books

 Maps of each US state + Washington DC with difficult mazes.

 If you are looking for a more educational state maze book then you are looking for the below United States State Capitals Maze Book.
 It was made with Middle school children in mind.
 Each mazes goal is the state capital so it is a way to learn them.
 Each page also includes some other state facts.
 Check out the example of the Ohio Maze below.
+All mazes goals are a red dot, but are otherwise in black and white, so printing them to solve in black and white is not an issue.

 United States Kids Maze Book Cover